-Daisy ignores cats and she seems fine with them roaming around her.
+She ignores our dog savvy cats, and she seems fine with them roaming around her.

-Daisy is potty trained, but she needs to continue her basic training to learn and expand on her manners.
-She gets very excited when she greets new people and jumps on anyone with lots of enthusiasm, and with a full dose of Daisy love.
-She gets very eager when it’s time to go outside and jumps a bit.
-Her foster home has been working successfully with her and she has developed basic social behaviors, and skills.
+Her foster home has been working successfully with her and she has expanded on her basic social behaviors and skills.
 She now sits and waits for queues to get her leash on and go outside.
 She picks things up quickly and really wants to please.
 She is highly food motivated, which makes her training sessions a delight.

-Daisy’s ideal future home is one where her adopters work remotely and have no other dogs.
+Daisy’s ideal future home is one where her adopters are retired or work remotely and have no other dogs.
 She does not need to have a full workout schedule, but she needs to be able to go outside at least 3 times a day for a short period of time.

-Because of her anxieties, Daisy needs to be securely crated when left alone, and she can’t be left in the crate for long periods of time.
-She is learning to manage her anxieties, but progress will require time, training, trust, and patience.
+Because of her anxieties, Daisy needs to be crated when left alone, and she can’t be left in the crate for long periods of time.
+She is making good progress in learning to manage her anxieties, but getting over her anxieties will require time, training, trust, and patience.

-Daisy will make the right family very happy.
-She is a big cuddle bug.
+Daisy will make her chosen family very happy.
+She is a big cuddle bug with a huge heart.
 She just needs to be loved by someone and be made the center of their attention.
 She will return that love with nothing short of devotion.

 Please do not inquire about a particular dog until you have an APPROVED application on file.